christophfranke/signal-chain/README.md

 ```

 Here we have created a chain, that will format a number into a string.
 There are a few things going on:
 - The first `$.select` has a type parameter `number`, that specifies that we expect a number as input.
 If we do not specify this, typescript will infer `unknown` and complain about the `Math.round(x)` operation.
-This is the recommended approach of defining input types.
-If the first operator is not a `$.select`, you can always add an empty select operation `$.select<ExpectedType>()`.
+This is the recommended approach of defining input types for chains.
+It is possible to add an empty select operation `$.select<ExpectedType>()`.
 - The `$.if` operator is a higher order operator.
 That means, it expects a chain (or multiple elements) as a parameter.
 They define the *inner chain*.
 The *inner chain* will only execute, if the condition is true.
 - The `$.assert` operator, also a higher order operator, is similar to the `$.if` operator, in that if the condition is met, the *inner chain* will execute.
 In contrast to the `$.if` operator, it performs static type inference.
 Here, all `number` input is rewritten into a `string` by the `$.select` operator, causing typescript to infer that the signal thereafter is always a `string`.
+> TODO: Describe what happens to the type, why does the assert operator work here

 We can now use this chain to format a number.
 ```typescript